invesdwin/invesdwin-context-client/README.md

 For some examples you can have a look at the test cases and implemented components/views inside the module itself.
 For more fundamental documentation it is best to seek the documentation that is directly provided by the referenced frameworks.

+Other interesting frameworks:
+- [BetterBeansBinding](https://github.com/stephenneal/betterbeansbinding): this allows to easily keep models in sync with view components.
+It is an improved version of the reference implementation for [JSR-295](https://jcp.org/en/jsr/detail?id=295).
+Though after a while we decided replace that with a different binding mechanism that works better with invesdwin-norva annotations, component lifecycle (visible, enabled), validations and formatting.
+- [jGAF](https://github.com/pgdurand/jGAF) which provides a few interesting components.

 ### invesdwin-context-client-swing-jfreechart

 This module provides an `InteractiveChartPanel` which is a financial chart implementation that supports interaction via mouse and keyboard.
 It supports zooming, panning, series style configuration, moving series by drag and drop, hiding, removing and adding series.
 It allows the user to resize plots by drag and drop of the dividers of a `CombinedDomainXYPlot`.
 Also a crosshair is implemented with values being displayed in the legends of series.
 You can also export the chart as an image and to the clipboard.
 It offers many more features and an improved usability compared to the [JFreeChart](http://www.jfree.org/jfreechart/) included `ChartPanel`.
 You can even add providers for custom indicators and expressions which can then be added as customizable series to the chart by the user.